-Here is one of my frayer models that I did with students in Pre-Algebra in 2012.
+One of my frayer models that I did with students in Pre-Algebra in 2012 was truly created in about 5 minutes time one morning but it was what worked for introducing them.
 You can see that I changed “definition” to What are they? and this is when we got into the mini-lesson on irrational numbers and we basically discussed exactly what they were.
 From there my students had to determine characteristics that they would “see” in the word and create an example as well as a subject related non-example.
 (I was specific about the subject-related non-example because the first year I introduced these, I had a student who always used refrigerator as his non-example.)

 As I was moving down to 7th Grade Math, I wanted to change things up a bit from the traditional frayer model but also keep it intact to what the entire method behind it’s existence was.
 I developed the diagonal frayer model that we used in our Interactive Notebooks and students really did enjoy.

 When we started a new unit in our notebook, the first set of left and right page were for frayer models.
 This was the area that we would set aside for the vocabulary of that unit.
 Students would know the days that we were doing a new vocabulary word because they would see a frayer model on the front table to pick up on their way in with the other materials.
 (Another way: By Unit 3, some of my classes were able to quickly put in all the frayer models for a unit at one time saving us time on future days.
 We did not complete them until the future days, it was just already prepped.)

 When it came to doing our vocabulary, I gave my students the definition to copy into their notebook.
 I wanted them to have a valid definition with all key components.
 This was part of their prep-work when they walked in which allowed me to go right into the introduction of the lesson as soon as I was done with attendance and such.